 We spoke to a range of nutrition and pregnancy experts to find out which are foodie myths - and which foods really are best to steer clear from.

-8 types of food and drinks to avoid during pregnancy
+Food and drinks to avoid during pregnancy

 It won’t come as a surprise to most pregnant women that alcohol is best avoided during those exciting nine months, although there are always debates going on about whether one should abstain totally or whether a small glass of wine is allowed.

 At the moment experts say it’s recommended to avoid alcohol altogether.
 GP Dr Rupert Critchley, also adds that you should start thinking about cutting out alcohol even before falling pregnant.
 “The Chief Medical Officers for the UK recommend that if you're pregnant or planning to become pregnant, the safest approach is not to drink alcohol at all to keep risks to your baby to a minimum,” he says.
 “The more you drink, the greater the risk of long-term harm to the baby."